edulify/play-sitemap-module.edulify.com/README.md

   }
 }
 ```

+- dispatcher.name: name of the dispatcher used in the Akka system.

 Since the Sitemap Generator runs as a job, you must start `com.edulify.modules.sitemap.SitemapJob` in your Global class.
 We provide an helper method that uses the execution context configured above.
 Here is an example: